craole-cc/datum/documentation/roadmap.md

 # Roadmap: From Data Enthusiast to Data Engineer & Architect

-Welcome to your **personal roadmap** in the `datum` portfolio.
-This living document will guide your transition from a data-curious developer to a **certified, hirable data engineer and (ultimately) data architect**.
-Your journey blends self-study, hands-on projects, certification prep, and portfolio-building, structured for clarity, skill progression, and maximum industry relevance.
+Welcome to the **professional roadmap** in the `datum` portfolio.
+This living document outlines a structured path from data-curious developer to **certified, hirable data engineer and (ultimately) data architect**.
+The roadmap combines self-study, hands-on projects, certification prep, and portfolio-building, organized for clarity, skill progression, and maximum industry relevance.

 ---